-Blind’s call continued to intensify, as if completely unaware, unconcerned, or indifferent to the presence of the Parasite.
+Blind’s call continued to intensify, as if he stood completely unaware, unconcerned, or indifferent to the presence of the Parasite.
 The Fallen’s axe had begun to glow with a deep, ethereal aura, and a great and terrible might flowed from it into him, causing his entire being to glow with the same aura.
 The spell of Gog and Magog began to take its course, rings of fire conjuring up in the air surrounding the Fallen.
-As the fire began to wrap around his form, he stared to become larger in size, drawing more and more power from Kazamammut and intensifying his chant: KAAA ZAAA MAAAAM MUUUUUT.
+As the fire began to wrap around him, his form burgeoned, drawing more and more power from Kazamammut and intensifying his chant: Ka Za Mam Mut.
 The two apostates watched in awe as the Fallen’s armor began to gnarl and twist into a black metal form covered in barbs, spikes, and sharp edges.
 Gnarled horns sprouted from his helmet as the fire from the apostates’ spell began to consume his entire being.
 The sand beneath their feet was shifting; the Summoners knew their enemy drew near and all but Blind on his precipice were tense with anticipation…

 The Parasite descended upon the Fallen with unimaginable force; the Fallen moved as if he were lighter than air, floating out of the way of the worm’s strike and cutting across the eyes that lined the shaft of its body with Kazamammut’s unforgiving blade.
 The creature recoiled, striking again and again and meeting the edge of the Black Axe.
-Black blood spewed out from its deeper wounds, splashing against the white walls of the pyramid and turning sand to a sticky mud.
+Black blood spewed out from its deeper wounds, splashing against the white walls of the pyramid and turning sand to foul morass.
 The battle intensified as the length of the worm continued to pour out of the same dreadful pit of sand, as if it never ended.
 It surrounded the Fallen with itself, striking from all directions with its impossibly massive form.
 As it came closer and closer to catching the Black Knight under its blows, its eyes were burned by fire and gauged out by gnarled armor.
 The Fallen leapt from the Parasite’s thick coils, jumping from one length to another until he could find his way out of the serpentine nightmare of its unholy being.

 Watching the wild melee before them, the Summoners did not waver in maintaining their powerful incantation.
 They watched as the Fallen braced himself for the Parasite’s next move; seeing he had escaped its labyrinth of obsidian blood, segmented flesh, and piss colored eyes, the great annelid straightened out and rose high above even the ivory pyramid upon which Blind continued his ominous call in the Solar Tongue.
-It looked down upon the Fallen, now again an ant under its colossal form, and disgust could be seen in every black vein in every yellow eye.
+It looked down upon the Fallen, again micrified under its colossal form, and disgust could be seen in every black vein in every yellow eye.
 The creature then retracted into the ground with incredible haste, returning to its original length upon its initial breach of the surface.

 The Parasite’s head opened up, splitting into four segments lined with teeth just as those within its vast throat.
 Suddenly realizing he could now easily be swallowed by this wretched thing, the Fallen did not yet slow his charge, feeling he could destroy it from within.
 However, this new gleam of hope was stamped out, as what seemed like a thousand annelid forms came writing from the depths of the wretched thing known only as the Parasite.

 Each tendril that erupted from the now gaping maw of the worm was like a smaller version of the worm itself; each had a segmented form lined with smaller yellow eyes and a teething oral cavity identical to that of the Parasite.
 It was like they were the spawn of this filthy creature, and yet they seemed to move in a fashion that implied they were both rooted in the thing’s throat and of one mind.
 Now having gathered too much momentum to retreat, the Fallen resolved to cut through these thousand wicked things… if he could without being torn apart.
 He could not avert his gaze, but for a brief second he prayed to a dead God that Blind had contacted a Sun Spirit.

 The tendrils reaching from the mouth of the Parasite caught the Fallen as if he had gained no momentum in his charge against his foe.
 Though he was able to cut through several with a swing of the mighty Kazamammut, a thousand more took hold of him from all directions, burned by his cloak of fire but not relinquishing old of him… until the gaze of a thousand repulsive eyes found the source of this troublesome inferno.